UUDigitalHumanitieslab/LoCMiner/README.md

 You can specify your settings in `LoCMiner/config.py`.
 If you want to use the *DevelopmentConfig*, be sure to change this in both `run.py` and `LoCMiner/factories.py`.

+The user interface should now be reachable from `http://localhost:5000`.

 ## Front-end